Adaptive Coordination Offsets for Signalized Arterial Intersections using Deep Reinforcement Learning: Reinforcement Learning Background

 The horizon~$H_{T}$ is the number of intervals (which can include several simulation timesteps) that the agent performs actions.
 The trajectory~$\tau$ represents a sequence of state-action pairs up to the horizon, and the discount factor $\gamma \in[0,1]$ adjusts the contribution of future states to the reward.
 To find the optimal policy, we select the policy that maximizes the value or expected return, which is referred to as the value and action-value functions~\cite{bellman1957markovian}, given by

 where $x\sim y$ denotes $x$ is drawn from a distribution $y(x)$.
 These equations estimate how good the current state is by considering the expected reward of all possible future states.

 Deep RL refers to RL algorithms that approximate (\ref{eqn:bellman1}) and (\ref{eqn:bellman2}) using deep neural networks.
 Unlike supervised learning, deep RL does not rely on labeled datasets; training data is generated from interactions of the agent's current policy with the environment.
 RL algorithms used to estimate reward and action probabilities are classified into value-based, policy gradient, and actor-critic methods.
-Our work uses \emph{Proximal Policy Optimization} (PPO)~\cite{schulman2017proximal}, a policy gradient method that does not require observing absolutely how good an action is, only that the action is better than other actions on average.
+Our work uses \emph{Proximal Policy Optimization} (PPO)~\cite{schulman2017proximal}, a policy gradient method that encourages actions that are better than other actions on average.
 This method uses relative advantage to evaluate actions $a$ taken in state $s$ compared to other actions obtained from the current policy $\pi$.